apache/incubator-resilientdb/README.md

     client set ret = 0

-## Steps to Run KVServer on Multiple Machines
+## Steps to Run KVServer on Multiple Machines (e.g., Oracle Cloud)

-We illustrate the steps with an example of running PBFT KVservers on 4 replicas and 2 clients
+We illustrate the steps with an example of running PBFT KVservers on 4 replicas and 2 clients on Oracle.

 First, copy the IP addresses of the machines to ./oracle_script/iplist.txt